jjmontesl/ddd-viewer-app/README.md

     DDD_VIEWER_APP_TILE_URL_BASE="http://localhost:8000/cache/ddd_http/" npm run serve

+To run using a different configuration:

+    DDD_VIEWER_APP_BUILD_ENV=prod npm run serve

+To build:

+    npm build       # For default configuration
+    npm build-prod  # For production website: links to blog and about, oriented to OSM maps, no DDDServer links

 ### Assets

 Note that this application connects to map tile servers to retrieve and show data.
 It also requires